NTD (Australian TV station)

 NTD is an Australian television station, licensed to and serving Darwin, Palmerston and surrounding areas.
-The station is owned and operated by the Nine Entertainment Co., and is an owned-and-operated station of the Nine Network, under the company name Territory Television Pty.
-Ltd.
+The station is owned and operated by Nine Entertainment, and is an owned-and-operated station of the Nine Network, under the company name Territory Television Pty.
+Ltd. Studios are located at 6 Blake Street in The Gardens, and offices located at 82 Mitchell Street in Darwin City.

-The station is known for being the only commercial television network in the Northern Territory to broadcast a full Darwin news bulletin on weeknights.
-The network has also produced local programs airing across the entire Nine Network, such as Driving Test (2018) and Catching the Chase: Barra Nationals (2018).
+Until January 2025, the station was the only commercial television network in the Northern Territory to broadcast a full local news bulletin on weeknights.
+It has also produced local programs airing across the entire Nine Network, such as Driving Test (2018) and Catching the Chase: Barra Nationals (2018).

 History

 Origins

+In March 1968, the Postmaster General announced a bid for a commercial television station in Darwin, which was set to start during 1970.
+In the wake of the announcement, TTPL was formed, with mayor Bill Richardson as its chairman.
+A number of local businesses were its shareholders.
+Public hearings for the television licence began in March 1970, with two bids, the existing TTPL bid and the Electronics Industry-backed Territory Telecasters Pty.
+Ltd.; the former winning on 1 October 1970 and granting the NTD callsign and the VHF allocation (channel 8) a few days later.